"There Is No Game" Guide and Walkthrough

 This game was developed by a user that calls himself Kamizoto.
 He is an indie game developer working out of France who is known for developing games with Construct 2.
 He has worked for game developers Phoenix and Okugi.

 He is most well-known for creating the games Medusa and There Is No Game.
-Medusa: Wrath of the Queen, was the winner of the Construct 2 Jam in April 2015.
+Medusa: Wrath of the Queen was the winner of the Construct 2 Jam in April 2015.
 It is a classic, 2D platform in which the player controls Medusa and must defend her lair from Greek soldiers.
-It is very much an arcade style game, and it is easy to see where the old 2D platform games have influenced the developer.
+It is very much an arcade-style game, and it is easy to see where the old 2D platform games have influenced the developer.
+There Is No Game: Wrong Dimension is a sequel to There Is No Game.

 If you want to check it out, I encourage you to play Medusa as well.
 You'll get much of the same humorous narrations as you do in There Is No Game.

-That just about sums up this There Is No Game guide.
+That just about sums up this guide.
 Following the steps above means that you should by now have completed the game.
 For those that are still stuck, there are two video playthroughs in this article to help you if you're struggling.
 Just follow along with them, and you should get be able to figure it out.

 I hope that you found this guide helpful and that enjoyed playing as much as I did on my first playthrough.
 Please leave a comment below to let me know your thoughts on the game or if I missed anything that you think would be worth adding to help others complete this game.